ACS International School, Egham

 As you might expect of an international school, languages are important, and in addition to the language subjects offered, the school will provide tuition to students in their native language for an hour every week (when there are at least three students).

 As you’d expect of students moving on from an international school, they head off to universities all over the world.
-The Class of 2017 received offers from universities in the UK (Aston, Bournemouth, City, Falmouth, King’s College, London School of Economics, Kingston, Exeter, Bristol, Bath, St Andrews, Manchester and Sheffield, among other.
-In the US, offers came from New York University, Colombia, University of Chicago, Boston University and Northeastern University.
-Offers also came from universities in Canada, Amsterdam and Rotterdam in the Netherlands, Copenhagen in Denmark, and the IE University in Spain.
+The Class of 2019 received offers from universities in the UK (UCL, Bournemouth, Leeds, Falmouth, King’s College, London School of Economics, Kingston, Exeter, Bristol, Bath, St Andrews, Manchester and Warwick, among other.
+Offers also came from universities in Canada, and Amsterdam and Rotterdam in the Netherlands.

 There’s a separate pre-school and nursery here, with its own separate playground.